SebastianBoe/turborav/README.md

   Install the GNU toolchain for RISC-V from https://github.com/ucb-bar/riscv-gnu-toolchain

-### Enter the core directory

-   cd hw/core

 ### Test your environment

-   make alu.test
+   cd hw/core && make alu.test

-### Peruse the issue-tracker to see if there is anything that interests
-you or create your own issue based on what you want to contribute with.
+Peruse the issue-tracker to see if there is anything that interests you or create your own issue based on what you want to contribute with.
 But most importantly; have fun!